is8ac/aural2/paper/aural2.md

 Imagine a simple LSTM.
 For the past many steps it has been observing patterns of information which occur with far greater frequency in world of state 0.
-Say that the probably of the world transitioning from state 0 to state 0 is 0.9, and probabilities of state 0 transitioning to states 1 or 2 are 0.05.
+Say that the probably of the world transitioning from state 0 to state 0 is 0.9, and probabilities of state 0 transitioning to states 1 and 2 are 0.05.
 Given that the world is in state 0, there is a high prior probably that it will be in state 0 in the next time step.
 But if the LSTM observes information which is very rarely observed when in worlds of state 0, this is evidence sufficient to overcome the strong prior probably and stop believing that it is in a world of state 0.
 However this new information is often observed with approximately equal frequency in worlds of state 1 and state 2.